nikscrits/server/README.md

 ### Technical Requirements

-This mobile application was developed for an Android mobile device with the following specifications, therefore running the application on a device with a lower spec may be supported but is not recommended.
+This mobile application was developed for an Android mobile device with the following specifications ([full spec](https://www.gsmarena.com/motorola_moto_g_(3rd_gen)-7247.php)), therefore running the application on a device with a lower spec may be supported but is not recommended.

 >Display size - 5", LCD touchscreen, 720x1280 pixels